leslie-smith1112/PhyloFrame/README.md

 ## Installation

 You can install the development version of PhyloFrame by cloning this repository.
-Please note that this repository uses git lfs to store package data - so you must use git lfs to populate the R data needed to run the package.
+Please note that this repository uses git lfs to store package data.

 ## Replication of paper results